theam/haskell-do/README.md

 - A Haskell back end, residing in `core`

 ### Compilation
-For compiling the **backend**, execute in the `core/` directory:
+For compiling the **backend**, execute in the root directory:

-- `stack build` - This will download the necessary dependencies and build the project.
+- `make build-back-<platform>` - This will download the necessary dependencies and build the project.

-For compiling the **frontend**, execute in the `gui/` directory:
+For compiling the **frontend**, execute in the root directory:

 - `npm install -g bower pulp purescript` - This will install:
     - **Bower** - A dependency tool used for purescript libraries
     - **Pulp** - A build tool for purescript
     - **Purescript** itself

-- `npm install` - Installs necessary dependencies for the desktop app
+- `make deps` - Installs necessary dependencies for the desktop app
-- `bower install` - Installs purescript libraries used for the project
-- `npm run build` - Build the project
+- `make build-front` - Build the GUI

-Alternatively, for the last step, one can use `npm run watch` to make `pulp` watch for source code changes, building the frontend each time the code changes.

 ## Running in dev-mode
----

 After building the project, run, in the following order:

 1. In the backend folder, `stack exec haskelldo-core`